ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 ------------------

 Your graph is ready to be consumed by the nav2 route!
-If you wish to add nodes or edges to your graph, edit the layers and repeat the proccess from step 5 to regenerate the graph.
+If you wish to add nodes or edges to your graph, edit the layers and repeat the process from step 5 to regenerate the graph.
 If you wish to adjust the graph, make sure `Editing` is toggled on for the node and edge layer.
 Then select `Vertex Tool(all Layers)` and toggle on `Topological Editing`.
-Repeat the proccess from step 5 to regenerate the graph.
+Repeat the process from step 5 to regenerate the graph.

 Happy Routing!